longlostsoul/EvoYellow/README.md

 IMPORTANT:
 Some of the latest patches weren't working.
 The really old patches (3.3) seem to still be working though.
 I have now created a new patch and I believe I found the problem.
 My computer's memory file re-writing is apparently corrupted.
 So when I made a minor edit to the latest patch and re-made the file with the same name, the patch went from usable to corrupted.
-I created a brand new UPS patch with a different name and this one works.
+Someone made a fixed patch, use that one.
+This one doesn't include the latest changes.

 For disassembling, I use a VERY old version of pokeyellow apparently, so one user found success using using an older version of rgbds,  0.2.5.